 401k Contributions by Age if you start fresh

 What drives the growth of your 401k is the power of compounding.
-It’s the snowball effect of accumulating earning generating more earnings over time.
-The longer you wait, the larger the amount you will need to contribute to reaching your 1-million goal.
+It’s the snowball effect of accumulating earnings-generating more earnings over time.
+The longer you wait, the larger you will need to contribute to reaching your 1-million goal.

 If you are 25-years old and just starting your career, you need to save approximately $390 per month or $4,644 annually to reach the $1-million goal by the age of 65.
 Your lifetime contribution between the age of 25 and 65 will be $190,000.

-Your saving rate goes up to 1,220 per month if you start saving actively in your 40s and increases to $5,330 at the age off 55.
+Your saving rate goes up to 1,220 per month if you start saving actively in your 40s and increases to $5,330 at the age of 55.

 If my recommended monthly contribution looks like an uphill battle, don’t forget about your employer match.
 Many employers offer a 401k match to attract and keep top talent.
-The match could be a percentage of your salary, one-to-one match or an absolute dollar amount.
-If your employer offers a 4% match, at a minimum you should contribute 4% to your 401k plan.
+The match could be a percentage of your salary, a one-to-one match, or an absolute dollar amount.
+If your employer offers a 4% match, at a minimum, you should contribute 4% to your 401k plan.
 Take full advantage of this opportunity to get free money.